Saturday, January 23, 2021

 The Olight PL-Pro (rechargeable) and PL-2 (non-rechargeable) are similar in size to the Streamlight TLR-1 HL (they will actually fit into some holsters made for the TLR-1), but the activation switches are much more intuitive to use.
 They also have a quick disconnect mounting system that works really well, which is a great feature if you like to attach a light to your gun for night stand use or home defense and then remove it for daily concealed carry.
 The downside to the Olight weapon lights is that they are made in China and don't have a proven track record like Surefire and Streamlight.
 They also get a lot of negative/hate comments on internet forums from the Surefire "fan boys", which can be a source of amusement with the right perspective.
 Another thing to note is that the light output of the PL-2 is very similar to the TLR-1 HL and is actually better than the PL-Pro in our opinion.
 The PL-Pro's light output has a slight green/yellow tint to it which makes it appear dimmer than the PL-2 even though it's supposed to be 300 lumens brighter than the PL-2.
 Olight has officially discontinued the PL-2, but you can still find the PL-2 on eBay and Amazon from time to time.
 We can't really recommend the PL-Pro as it seems to be inferior to the PL-2 in many ways.

-NOTE: the ratings below are only for the PL-2
+NOTE: the ratings below are ONLY for the PL-2

 Aesthetics: Good - no real issues, but nothing spectacular